tanyabharti/project-book/README.md

 # Project-Book - A project management web application
-A full-fledged web application built using React and Firebase that keep track of all your Projects.Implemented user authentication using Firebase.
+A full-fledged web application built using React and Firebase that keep track of all your development Projects.
+Implemented user authentication using Firebase.

 # Installation